devtanna/devtanna/README.md

 - 👋 Hi, I’m Dev
 - 🗺 Living in Munich
+- 👔 Building at Shopify
 - 📫 How to reach me ... _dev.tanna@gmail.com_

 <!---